-With the SQL and SSAS configurations completed in Part 1, we can now finish the setup process by installing Kepion onto the Web Server.
+With the SQL and SSAS configurations completed in Part 1, we can now finish the setup process by installing Kepion on the Web Server.

-2. Unzip the folder and run the setup file Kepion Planning 6.0.msi on your Web Server machine.
+4. Unzip the setup folder and run the Kepion Planning.msi on your Web Server machine.

-5. Click Change... to specify the destination folder for the installation.
+7. (Optional) Select Change... if you want to specify a different destination folder for the installation.

 The Kepion Configuration Wizard should immediately open after closing the Installation window.
 In the event that it doesn't, open it manually through the Windows Start menu.